github-pfeifer-syscon-de/glglobe/README.md

 Drag right mouse buttton -> roll

+## Configuration

+The most obvious option use the dialog.
+For some advanced options use the config-file (see below).

-## Config-file
+## Troubleshooting

 For some tweaking the config-file is helpful:
 <pre>glglobe.conf</pre>
 for linux it is found in user-home/.config, for windows user-home/appData/Local.

-## Configuration

-The most obvious option use the dialog.
-For some advanced options use the config-file (see above).

-## Troubleshooting

 First check the application log, the location depends on genericImg --with-... switches.
 The default location is the log directory within user-home.
-But some messages may still get spilled to the console.
+But some messages for rare cases may still get spilled to the console.
 If more infos are required change config-file (see above)
 <pre>
 [globe]